eliothedeman/bangarang/README.md

 			"less": 12.0,
 			"exactly": 25.0,
 			"occurences": 3 // <- will only go critical if this happens 3 times
-		},
+			"escalation": "demo" // <- will be passed on to this escalation policy },
 		"warn": {
 			"greater": 200.0,
 			"less": 12.0,
 			"exactly": 25.0,
-			"occurences": 2 // <- will go warning if it happens twice }
-	},
-	"escalation": "demo" // <- will be passed on to this escalation policy
+			"occurences": 2 // <- will go warning if it happens twice "escalation": "demo" // <- will be passed on to this escalation policy }
+	}
 }
 ```